jscianna/Decentland-Directory/docs/decentland.md

 - lot of subjects discussions: philosophy, science, technology,politics, etecera.
 - karma

-w3gram will try to fix:
+decent land will try to fix:
 - skeptical fan base and the Reddit system's negative feedback option
 - community centralization: owned by admins
 - classifying users basing on their Karma regardless their content